DialloOracle/analytics-ai/data-mesh/data-mesh-event-sourcing/run-data-mesh-pipeline/run-data-mesh-pipeline.md

 11. Go through each individual stage in the pipeline.

-## Task 3: Query data products using Helidon microservice
+## Task 3: Fetch data products via Helidon microservice

 1. In the firefox web browser, Open a new tab.